 Individuals experience numerous changes after a divorce, from where they live to how they support themselves.
 And these changes can become especially challenging and pronounced to navigate during the holidays.

-If this is the first holiday season after your divorce, you can take some steps to make this time a little easier.
+If you are recently divorced and this is the first holiday season after your divorce, you can take some steps to make this time a little easier.

 Watch your spending